Kalray is a fabless semiconductor company, pioneer in processors for new intelligent systems.

 Benoît has published over 50 conference papers, journal articles and book chapters, and holds 10 hardware patents.

-Executive Vice President Worldwide Sales & Business Development
+Executive Vice President Worldwide Sales & Data Center Business Unit

 Olivier has more than 20 years of international experience, from technology and product development, to go-to-market and international sales development, including at Motorola, Freescale (NXP) or NetLogic Microsystems (Broadcom).
 Entrepreneur and CEO of 4 companies in the US and in Europe, he has built and led teams to bring advanced hardware and software solutions to market in the areas of semiconductor, telecom, networking/storage, automotive and multimedia.
 Olivier has a BS/MS degree in Electronics & Telecom from École Nationale de l’Aviation Civile (ENAC).